cullenwatson/cullenwatson/README.md

 * I am currently a Computer Science undergraduate student at Southern Methodist University.

-* My interests lie in the field of artificial intelligence and machine learning.
+* My interests lie in the field of machine learning.

 * You can contact me at: cullen@cullenwatson.com